Updated: Jan 21

-This cross-country trip had returned to my consciousness during Christmas holiday because I read two classic novels about the south - To Kill a Mockingbird, by Harper Lee and A Painted House, by John Grisham.
+This cross-country trip had returned to my conscience during Christmas holiday likely because I read two classic novels about the south - To Kill a Mockingbird, by Harper Lee and A Painted House, by John Grisham.
 I thoroughly enjoyed the stories and the vivid accounts of the deep south during the mid-twentieth century which rekindled my own memories that have lasted a lifetime.

 The ambulances had been fabricated in a small factory in Troy, Michigan.
 The owner was best friends with my dad and he always had vehicles in the queue to be delivered somewhere around the country.
 These shiny ambulances had taken me on priceless adventures during college breaks.
-Hitchhiking was popular then and was often the best means to get back home.
+Hitchhiking was popular then and was often the only means to get back home.
 Can you even imagine?
 Miami and Key West had been previous destinations for me, but I had never traveled into the deep south; and my limited knowledge of the region came mostly from the weekly headlines in the 1960s centered around racial segregation and hurricanes and tornadoes that seemed to plague the region.

 It sounded like a fun adventure for two 20-year-olds.
-Can you imagine combining a vacation and being paid to drive?
+Can you imagine combining a spring vacation and being paid to drive?
 We studied maps of the region that we obtained from AAA and began to calculate distances between cities to develop some continuity to our itinerary.
 It was going to be a week-long expedition that had serious gaps and brought with it my mother’s gentle words, “I don’t believe it is particularly well thought out.”

 The ambulances were to be delivered to a Chevrolet dealer in McGehee, Arkansas.
 The owner happened to also be the mayor of the town.
 After all the paperwork was signed, we would be hitchhiking to Mobile to retrieve a new Volvo 144 for Dave’s parents that came all the way from Sweden.
-We would be driving it back to Milwaukee to Dave's home.
+We would be driving it back to Milwaukee to Dave's parent's home.
 His uncle was the first Volvo dealer outside of New York located on the gulf coast of Alabama.
 In a nutshell, this was the overview of our mission.

 We left Detroit in late March and drove all night through fog, snow, and mountain mist and arrived in Arkansas.
 There was a pay phone at the rest stop just over the Mississippi River, and as directed I dialed a phone number where a genuinely nice man with a deep southern accent answered...

-(From the Hip & Heart, Chapter 13)
+From the Hip & Heart, Chapter 13

 “Welcome to Arkansas” were Bud LeFave's first words over the phone.
 It was a resonate voice like that of a Hollywood actor combined with inflections of a Tennessee molasses-hauler.